 - Organizations must report on results after the project is complete.

-All proposals must be emailed to Monica Sarimento (email@example.com) by September 18, 2019.
-Proposals may not be over five pages.
+All proposals must be emailed to Monica Sarimento (email@example.com) by January 15, 2020.

 Complete proposals must include:

-Plan & Timeline – Is the proposal well thought out with a plan and measurable results (35%)
+- Plan & Timeline – Is the proposal well thought out with a plan and clear results (35%)

 All qualified proposals will be considered by a review panel and evaluated on the criteria outlined above.
-Final decisions on grant recipients will be made and announced in writing by September 30, 2019.
+Final decisions on grant recipients will be announced via email on Wednesday, January 22, 2020.